 If approval is received, an official letter from a designated staff member within Student Success and Enrollment Management will be forwarded to the national organization with a University approved timeline for colonization.

 Expanding organizations must stay within the timeline and adhere to the conditions given to them upon written agreement from the University.
 Failure to do so may result in the offer to expand and be recognized being retracted.
+If changes need to be made to the timeline, the national headquarters must contact the Director of Fraternity & Sorority Life for any approved adjustments.

 Section 12: Manual Review Process

-Policy Review Process
+Manual Review Process

-All aspects of this policy manual will be subject to review at the conclusion of each academic year (August – May) and may be amended, expanded, or withdrawn as deemed necessary and appropriate by the Office of Student Involvement.
+All aspects of this policy manual will be subject to review at least every five years and may be amended, expanded, or withdrawn as deemed necessary and appropriate by the Office of Fraternity & Sorority Life.

-All Greek governing councils may propose amendments to specific content in this FSL manual by following the process below:
+Any FSL Governing Council may propose amendments to specific content in this FSL manual by following the process below:

-No later than 30 days before the last day of classes, the Greek governing council president must notify an OSI FSL staff member in writing stating that the respective council would like to submit an amendment to the FSL manual.
+No later than 30 days before the last day of classes, the FSL Governing Council president must notify an OFSL staff member in writing stating that the respective council would like to submit an amendment to the FSL manual.

-No later than the last day of Spring classes, the Greek governing council president must submit an amendment proposal that embraces only one subject and matter directly connected to that subject.
+No later than the last day of Spring classes, the FSL Governing Council president must submit an amendment proposal that embraces only one subject and matter directly connected to that subject.

 The amendment proposal must include a detailed and thorough reasoning on why the amendment is being proposed and its benefit to the FSL community